FB_IMG_15304

 Why "You" Matter

-As constituents of District 7- we are so diverse and unique- we are 67,000 strong.
-I have tried to be a Voice for you that is independent- and speaks out, even if I am standing alone.
+As constituents of Senate District 4, we are so diverse and unique- we are 127,000 strong.
+I fight every day to be a Voice for you that is independent- and speaks out, even if I am standing alone.

-You believe in building communities- from the Girl Scout selling her cookies in front of Hidden Canyon; to the children playing in Alexander Park off of Gowan and Pecos; to the young teenager selling the Sunday paper on Sunday on Clayton, and the beautiful community garden on Bradley street.
-We have managed to rebound from the 2011 recession- but we still have more work to do.
+We believe in building communities- from neighborhood clean ups; to a Girl Scout selling her cookies in front of Hidden Canyon; to the children playing in Alexander Park off of Gowan and Walnut and the beautiful community garden on Bradley Street.
+We have managed to rebound from the COVID-19, but we still have more work to do, to create prosperity for our District.

 You have allowed me to represent your perspectives and be your voice in the Nevada Legislature.
 You have called me on the telephone and expressed what bills you want and what you need.

-I need you.
+We need each other.
 You are a powerful voice.
 We need to still make changes and invest in paid leave programs for workers, healthcare, stabilize education, living wages, and build stronger small businesses.

 2019